Housing Action Plan — Context Module 7

 ✓ Available

-Voluntary incentive programs: density bonuses, fee waivers, and expedited review in exchange for affordability commitments
+Voluntary incentive programs: density bonuses, fee waivers, and expedited review in exchange for affordability commitments.
+Residential districts only after September 13, 2026 — see the flagged item below.

 ✓ Available